Reviews You Can Rely On

 Ease of Set Up

-The Ridgerunner is easy to set up but requires a few extra steps.
-This hammock has a convenient double-sided stuff sack, allowing you to easily get pitched while keeping everything out of the dirt.
-The stuff sack is large, making it easy to pack the hammock away and giving you the option to stuff your tarp in with it.
-Simple straps and buckles make tensioning a breeze, and you can upgrade to whoopie slings if you want an even lighter suspension option.
+The Ridgerunner is fairly easy to set up but requires a few extra steps.
+This hammock has a convenient double-sided stuff sack, allowing you to easily pitch camp while keeping everything out of the dirt.
+The large stuff sack offers plenty of space for the hammock and even the rainfly.
+Simple straps and buckles make tensioning a breeze, and you can upgrade to whoopie slings if you want an even lighter suspension system.

 After the hammock is hanging, you have to insert the spreader bars.
 The bars are comprised of two poles, a longer one for the head and a shorter one for the foot.
 The head pole breaks down into three pieces, and the foot pole into two.
 They are color-coded to make it easy to figure out which pole sections go together.
 From there, you insert the pole tips into steel buckles on either side of the hammock.
-While this is all very simple and straightforward, it is more to contend with and adds five separate pieces to your rig that you need to avoid losing.
+While this is all fairly straightforward, it is more to contend with and adds five separate pieces to your rig that you need to carry.
+While the setup is simple, it is more time-consuming than other models.

-warbonnet ridgerunner hammock review - the spreader bars are held in place by tips on either end and the...
+warbonnet ridgerunner - the spreader bars are held in place by tips on either end and the...

 The spreader bars are held in place by tips on either end and the tension of the hammock.